Allbirds, Inc. (BIRD) Class Action Notice: Robbins LLP Urges Shareholders to Contact the Firm for Information About Their Rights Against Allbirds, Inc.

-/EIN News/ -- SAN DIEGO, April 25, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Allbirds, Inc. (NASDAQ: BIRD) (a) Class A common stock pursuant to and/or traceable to the registration and prospectus issued in connection with the Company's initial public offering ("IPO") or (b) between November 4, 2021 and March 9, 2023.
+SAN DIEGO, April 25, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Allbirds, Inc. BIRD (a) Class A common stock pursuant to and/or traceable to the registration and prospectus issued in connection with the Company's initial public offering ("IPO") or (b) between November 4, 2021 and March 9, 2023.
 Allbirds is a footwear and apparel company.
-Footwear represents the majority of the Company’s revenue and brand.
+Footwear represents the majority of the Company's revenue and brand.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Allbirds.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 12, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.